 - The Scope of Permitted Development Rights

-Article 3(1) GDPO grants planning permission for the development listed in Sch.
+Article 3(1) GPDO grants planning permission for the development listed in Sch.
 2 (subject to a number of exceptions and restrictions – see below).
 Schedule 2 is currently divided into 19 parts and each part is sub-divided into various classes of development.
 Some more commonly used rights are as follows:

 - Part 1 “Development within the curtilage of a dwellinghouse”.
 Includes rights relating to the extension and alteration of dwellinghouses (Classes A-D), the erection of ancillary buildings (Class E) and hard surfacing (Class F).